skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// Called to determine if a player can use the UI.
 /// </summary>
 /// <param name="player">The player attempting to use the UI.</param>
-/// <param name="json">The JSON data related to the UI.</param>
+/// <param name="json">The JSON data related to the UI usage.</param>
-/// <returns>Returns null if the default behavior is overridden, and non-null otherwise.</returns>
+/// <returns>Returns null if the default behavior is overridden, indicating that the player can use the UI.
+Otherwise, returns a non-null value.</returns>
 object CanUseUI(BasePlayer player, string json)
 {
     Puts("CanUseUI hook called!");